code-with-darpan/code-with-darpan/README.md

 # 💫 About Me:
 I am DARPAN As an AIML (Artificial Intelligence & Machine Learning) student, I’m passionate about exploring how data, logic, and creativity come together to shape the future.
 Every day, I learn how machines can think, predict, and make intelligent decisions.
 From understanding algorithms to building AI models, the journey is both challenging and inspiring.
-AIML is not just about coding.it’s about innovation, problem-solving, and creating technology that impacts lives.
+AIML is not just about coding.It’s about innovation, problem-solving, and creating technology that impacts lives.
 Excited to keep learning, experimenting, and growing in this incredible field of Artificial Intelligence & Machine Learning.
-C , C++. python.   java node.js ,n
+C , C++ ,python ,java node.js ,

 ## 🌐 Socials: